oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 Resource-Oriented Lightweight Information Exchange (ROLIE) is a standard to ease discovery of security content.
 ROLIE is built on top of the Atom Publishing Format and Protocol, with specific requirements that support publishing security content.
-All CSAF documents with the same TLP level MUST be listed in a single ROLIE feed.
+All CSAF documents with the same TLP level MUST be listed in a single ROLIE feed (summary feed).
+Additional ROLIE feeds might exist that contain only a subset of the CSAF documents.
+The selection criteria SHOULD be described through the summary.
 At least one of the feeds

 * TLP:CLEAR
 * TLP:GREEN
-* unlabeled

 MUST exist.
 Each ROLIE feed document MUST be a JSON file that conforms with \[[RFC8322](#RFC8322)\].

+The ROLIE feed document MUST contain a feed category with the registered ROLIE information type `csaf`.
+The `scheme` for this category MUST be `urn:ietf:params:rolie:category:information-type`.

 *Example 1:*<a id='requirement-15-rolie-feed-eg-1'></a><a id='sec-7-1-15-eg-1'></a><a id='example-194'></a>